-EDITOR JOURNAL:-The New York State Liberal League Committee are making arrangements to get a full and complete canvass of the State for signatures to a petition, of which the following is
+EDITOR JOURNAL:-The New York State Liber-al League Committee are making arrangements to get a full and complete canvass of the State for signatures to a petition, of which the following is

-TO THE LEGISLATURE OF THE STATE OF NEW
+TO THE LEGISLATURE OF THE STATE OF NEW YORK:

-YORK: We, the undersigned, citizens of the State of New York, petition your Honorable Body to repeal the present laws of the State that exempt church property and "Ministers of the Gospel and Priests' from taxation.
+We, the undersigned citizens of the State of New York, petition year Honorable Body to re-peal the present laws of the State that exempt church property and "Ministers of the Gospel and Priests" from taxation.

-MAMES.
-BESIDENCE.
-Will you, Mr. Editor, allow me to request, through the Journal, each of your subscribers who reside in this state, to assist us in this work?
+JEST DENCH Will you, Mr. Editor, allow me to request, through the Journal, each of your subscribers who reside in this state, to assist us in this work?
 Headings to petitions, like the above, on application to me, will be supplied to any one desiring them.
-In this state there are many millions of dollars invested in church property that is oxempt from taxation, and many thousand minis-ters and priests who are each exempt from taxation to the amount of fifteen hundred dollars, This is an injustice to all non-Christians that we desire to rid the state of and in this effort we should desire to rid the state of and in this effort we should have the sympathy and aid of all housest persons who believe in the Golden Rule, whatever may be their religious or non-religious opinions.
+In this state there are many millions of dollars invested in church property that is exempt from taxation, and many thousand ministers and priests who are each exempt from taxation to the amount of fifteen hundred dollars.
+This is an injustice to all non-Christians that we desire to rid the state of and in this effort we should have the sympathy and aid of all houset persons who believe in the Golden Rule, whatever may be their religious or non-religious opinions.

-H. L. GREEN,

-Chairman N. T. State L. L. Committee.

-Salamanca, N. Y., Dec.
+Chairman N. Y. State L. L. Committee.
+Salamanca, N. I., Dec.
 24th, 1878.

-J. B. Pressey writes: Go on, brother; I am with you.
+J. B. Pressey writes: Go on, brother: I am with you.
 The Journal is the best paper in the United States.
-I love to read the Journal, above all other papers published, and I bless the day it first came into my hands.
+I love to read the Journal above all other papers published, and I bless the day it first came into my hands.
 I am pleased with the method you have taken to put down frauds.
 It is a misfortune that the position you have assumed was not taken by journalists years ago.

-THE WOMAN'S CHURCH,
+THE WOMAN'S CHURCH.

-Official Ammountcoment by the Council.
+Official Announcement by the Cannell.

-The introduction of this new organization to the public requires a brief explanation of its ori gin and purposes.
-A group of ladles (about thir-ty in number) belonging to the scientific and rery in number, baconging to the scientific and religious association, founded by Prof Buchanan, called the "Psychometric Society," having become deeply impressed, not only with the higher religlous and scientific truths developed in the society, from profound investigation of the science of man, but with the duty and necessity of living up to the highest dictates of wisdom and religion, have agreed to co-operate and sustain each other in an advanced movement for realizing, if possible, a higher, purer and wiser religious life.
-The doctrine of divine wisdom and love, embodied in the philosophic lectures of Prof. Buchauan, point to a higher condition of humanity than the world has ever seen, which, we believe, is not vis-ionary, but practicable and capable of being parrealized at present.
+The introduction of this new organization to the public requires a brief explanation of its origin and purposes.
+A group of ladies (about thirty in number) belienging to the scientific and religious association, founded by Prof Bushman, called the "Psychometric Society," having become deeply impressed, not only with the higher religious and scientific truths developed by the society, from profound investigation of the spience of man, but with the duty and necessity of living up to the highest dictates of wisdom and religion, have agreed to co-operate and sustain each other in an advanced movement for realizing, if possible, a higher, purer and wiser religious life.